navpil/generics-are-hard/README.md

 Do you know how `Recurring` generics look like and behave?

 You can parametrize with `Void` to avoid (see the pun?) putting any objects into the Holder.

+Isn't it fun that sometimes `XLintFails` to prevent you from ClassCastExceptions runtime?